XTLS/Xray-docs-next/docs/en/config/inbounds/tun.md

 The default value is `null`, which means not configured.
 You can specify an interface name explicitly, or use `"auto"` to let Xray choose one automatically.
 If `autoSystemRoutingTable` is configured but this field is omitted, Xray treats it as `"auto"`.

+Xray will bind all outbounds with the selected network interface, except those which set `sendThrough` or `sockopt`->`interface`.

 ## Usage Tips

 If `autoSystemRoutingTable` is not configured, you still need to add routes manually to direct traffic to the created TUN interface; otherwise, it remains just an interface.